laffra/srm/README.md

 # Slack Robot Manager

 An extension for Chrome that shows/hides messages from Slack robots.
+Install it now from the [Chrome Webstore](https://chrome.google.com/webstore/detail/slack-robot-manager/cpgfllbbckconcoilhneahalpafjgocj).

 The current list of supported robots can be found in [robots.js](slack-robot-manager/robots.js).